-Timber barn building prospered in America.
-Regional barn styles evolved - New England barns were frugal, Virginia tobacco barns were crude, Pennsylvania barns were grand, and the prairie barns in the Midwest were huge.
-Barns were built of timber up through the late 1800s.
+Timber barn building prospered in America where regional barn styles evolved - New England barns were frugal, Virginia tobacco barns were crude, Pennsylvania barns were grand, and the prairie barns in the Midwest were huge.
+Barns were built of timber into the early 20th century.
 But technological advances in agriculture would doom timber barn building.